 5. Step up to the plate at work in little ways.

-There are lots of simple ways to stand out.
+lots of simple ways to stand out.
 Speak up at meetings.
 Show empathy for the problems that others have.
 Take on only projects you can handle, but do them well.
 Get to know the support staff – and treat them well.
 Don’t burn bridges when you move on – make an extra effort to maintain good relationships when you leave.
 These little things add up to a huge difference.

 Keep that rule in mind: spend less than you earn.
 Each move you make to maximize the gap between what you earn and what you spend will put you in a better place in your life.